tlhutch/test-playbooks/docs/test_plans/release_validation/testplan-3.0.4.md

 * Release involved significant packaging changes.
 Warrants more careful attention to upgrade testing (including HA upgrades).
 * Release also involves [security fix](https://github.com/ansible/ansible-tower/issues/7558) to be verified manually.
 * 3.0.4 issues available [here](https://github.com/ansible/ansible-tower/issues?q=is%3Aopen+is%3Aissue+milestone%3Arelease_3.0.4).
-* HA integration consisted of basic sanity check on installs and job runs
+* Cluster integration consisted of basic sanity check on installs and job runs
 * AMI / Vagrant images not created given that 3.0.x is nearly EOL and those images are generally created so users can get a trial copy of the most recent version of tower

 ## Resources